 The individual student report (ISR) is distributed to schools and parents.
+The report is also available in a downloadable format to schools in the Download Center in LightHouseTM.
+Schools can log into the secure portal to access their students' reports.
 The report is produced in color.
 One copy of the report is sent home to parents by the school and one copy of the report is retained by the school.
-The report is designed to print on one 8 $\frac{1}{2}$ - x 11-inch sheet of paper printed duplex.
+Each report is printed duplex on one 8 1⁄2- x 11-inch sheet of paper..
 The front of the report contains demographic identifying information about the student.
 It also contains a letter to Parents and Guardians.
 A list of resources is presented on the front page as well.
-A graphical display of the scale and achievement levels is shown, as well as the achievement level descriptors.
-It should be noted that Cognia carried forward the agreed upon report design from the previous year's administration.
+A graphical display of the scale scores and achievement levels and achievement level descriptors is shown.
+No design changes were made from the previous administration.

 The back page of the report contains all the students' performance information.
 Each student's performance on the BIE Science Assessment is described in the ISR.
-Based on the student's earned score the student is assigned to one of the following achievement levels: Nearing Proficiency, Proficient, and Advanced.
-The report contains scale scores, achievement levels, standard error, and reporting category performance indicators.
+Based on the student's earned score, the student is assigned to one of the following four achievement levels: Novice, Nearing Proficiency, Proficient, and Advanced.
+The report contains scale scores, achievement levels, standard error of measurement, and reporting category performance indicators.
 The report also contains the percentage of students in each performance indicator for each reporting category.
 The student's scale score is compared to the average scale score at the school, district, and overall BIE levels.
-The report provides a descriptor for the earned achievement level and the level above if the earned achievement level is not Advanced.
+The report provides a descriptor for the achievement level earned and the level above if the achievement level earned is not Advanced.
 Examples are provided along with the descriptors.
-For additional information concerning the individual student report, see Appendix J-BIE Science Reporting Business Requirements and Appendix K (Score Report Interpretation Quick Guide) for the sample reports.
+For additional information concerning the individual student report, see Appendix K-BIE Science Reporting Business Requirements and Appendix L (Score Report Interpretation Quick Guide) for the sample reports.